 The interdisciplinary and comprehensive program is structured with core and elective courses using laboratory and computer-based technologies

-Northeastern’s School of Pharmacy is consistently ranked first in NIH funding among all private U.S. schools of pharmacy
+Northeastern’s School of Pharmacy and Pharmaceutical Sciences is consistently ranked first in NIH funding among all private U.S. schools of pharmacy.

 The program offers multiple opportunities for experiential learning through departmental and off campus internships and co-ops